 Without Doors Curriculum

-Without Doors is a Charlotte Mason curriculum that is simple to implement, yet rich in content.
-Designed to coordinate all ages around quality living books for family-style learning, it is great for new and experienced homeschool families interested in a Charlotte Mason education.
+The Without Doors elementary and middle grade curriculum books are simple to implement, yet rich in content.
+Designed to coordinate all ages around quality living books for family-style learning, Without Doors is great for both new and experienced homeschool families interested in a Charlotte Mason education.

-The content in each book is coordinated around a time and place, such as Early America, Great Britain, Modern America, Ancient World, etc., creating a rich, immersive experience and a harmony of lessons.
-It includes the overall framework to successfully implement 28 weeks of lessons for students in 1st-8th grade, along with the items noted on the supply list.
+The book options are Early America, Modern America, Ancient World, Middle Ages & Renaissance, Modern World, United Kingdom, and Canada.
+The content in each book is coordinated around a time and place, creating a rich, immersive experience and a harmony of lessons.
+Each book includes the overall framework to successfully implement 28 weeks of Bible, History, Geography, Literature, Enrichment, and Nature lessons for students in 1st-8th grade, along with the items noted on the supply list.
 The lessons are simple and clearly laid out in a weekly plan.

 Without Doors facilitates good habits in narration, nature journaling, map-drawing, keeping a Book of Centuries, copywork, dictation, artist study, composer study, hymn study, poet study, and recitation.